alexandertrefz/essence/packages/stdlib/README.md

   declared as `NestedList<infer ItemType> for List<List<ItemType>>` in `List.es`, beside the Namespace it left.
 A receiver matches every Namespace whose target Type it unifies with, so `[[1]]::` reaches both `List` and `NestedList`, and `[1]::flatten()` finds no Namespace to search.
-Two such Namespaces must not declare the SAME Method name: receiver specificity does not break that tie, and the call is reported as `ambiguous-namespace`.
+When two such Namespaces declare the SAME Method name, the narrower target wins — `List<List<ItemType>>` covers only nested Lists, `List<ItemType>` covers those too, so a nested receiver resolves to `NestedList` — and it is a Namespace whose target is no narrower than another's that leaves the call `ambiguous-namespace`.
+Naming a Method twice is still worth avoiding: which one a call reaches then depends on the receiver's Type rather than on what it says.
 - **A Type and the Namespace that targets it belong in one file.** `Optional` and `Ordering` each declare their Type and the Namespace over it together;
   splitting them across files works, but leaves the two halves of one idea